Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective

 The remainder of this chapter considers self-reporting in relation to the SFO and, to the extent relevant, the FCA, in relation to financial crime issues.

-The SFO’s decision as to whether to prosecute a corporate organisation will be governed by a combination of the ‘Full Code Test’ in the Code for Crown Prosecutors, the Guidance on Corporate Prosecutions, (in relevant cases) the Joint Prosecution Guidance of the Director of the SFO and the Director of Public Prosecutions on the Bribery Act 2010 (the Joint UKBA Guidance), the DPA Code of Practice and the Corporate Co-operation Guidance.
+The SFO’s decision as to whether to prosecute a corporate organisation will be governed by a combination of the ‘Full Code Test’ in the Code for Crown Prosecutors, the Guidance on Corporate Prosecutions, (in relevant cases) the Joint Prosecution Guidance of the Director of the SFO and the Director of Public Prosecutions on the Bribery Act 2010 (the Joint UKBA Guidance), the DPA Code of Practice, the Corporate Co-operation Guidance and its Guidance on Evaluating Corporate Compliance Programmes (the Corporate Compliance Guidance).

 The SFO will prosecute if there is a realistic prospect of conviction on the evidence, and it is in the public interest to do so.
 The fact that a corporate has reported itself will be a relevant consideration to the extent set out in the Guidance on Corporate Prosecutions.
 That guidance explains that, for a self-report to be a public interest factor tending against prosecution, it must form part of a ‘genuinely proactive approach adopted by the corporate management team when the offending is brought to their notice’.
 The SFO has long stated expressly, and has reiterated most recently in the Corporate Co-operation Guidance, that self-reporting is no guarantee that a prosecution will not follow, and that each case will turn on its own facts.